NCB's 12K-page charge sheet 'damp squib': Rhea's lawyer

 Also figuring in the charge sheet are two foreigners -- actor Arjun Rampal's South African girlfriend and model Gabriella Demetriades, her brother Agisilaos Demetriades, besides Kshitij Prasad, a former executive producer with Dharma Productions, and two collegians, said to be the last-mile peddlers.

-"We will have the last laugh Satyameva Jayate," an unfazed Maneshinde concluded.
+"We will have the last laugh Satyameva Jayate," an unfazed Maneshinde concluded.—IANS